nspahn/EC444/skills/cluster-3/21/report.md

 -----

 ## Summary
-In this skill we set up the rasberry pi to register the periferal camera and use raspistill to capture an image on the camera.
-I was able to get this skill wor work by taking a esp32cam and push that video stream to a local server.
-The data was then read by the raspberry pi.
+We set up the raspberry pi to register the peripheral camera and use raspistill to capture an image on the camera in this skill.
+I was able to get this skill wor work by taking an esp32cam and push that video stream to a local server.
+The data was then read by a raspberry pi.
 ## Sketches and Photos

 ## Modules, Tools, Source Used Including Attribution